oferca/vscode-ext-tf/README.md

 </p>

 ## Notes
-* You may also launch with "Terraform" button in status bar.
 * On non-bash terminals (e.g windows cmd) some features are disabled.
 * Initial time estimates might not be accurate as the system needs to "learn" the execution times.